dotnet/docs/docs/ai/conceptual/zero-shot-learning.md

 ## Few-shot learning use cases

-This section explains the use cases for few-shot learning with a GPT-model.
+This section explains the use cases for few-shot learning with a GPT model.

 Few-shot learning is the practice of passing prompts paired with verbatim completions (few-shot prompts) to show your model how to respond.
 Unlike zero-shot learning, few-shot learning can add to the model's knowledge.
 It has two primary use cases: